Tofutush/Forty-Donuts/mspa.md

 [color=#6a006a]ERIDAN: (no doubt you do)

-ERIDAN: my glasses are foggin not cause ivve been in the freezer[/color] [/spoiler]
+ERIDAN: i havvent been in the freezer[/color] [/spoiler]
 [/size]